Welcome to EMH’s website and the release of “Black Cat” 2014!

 As a vintage, the 2014 vintage saw 25% new French oak, the others coming from our own stash of once and more-than-once used barrels.
 The vintage was picked at 24.1 Brix.
 Finished alcohols have come in at 14.0 and 14.1%.

 Our tiny operation produces wine exclusively from Cabernet grapes grown on our less-than-an-acre vineyard, with no additions of purchased fruit.
 What is in the bottle directly represents what is grown in our vineyard.
-Most people who taste more than one vintage of EMH’s Black Cat are impressed with the consistency of quality and character that emerges from each vintage we produce.
-We hope you will enjoy the 2010, and that you will discover for yourself what makes the Black Cat so special.
+Most people who taste more than one vintage of EMH’s Black Cat are impressed with the consistency of quality and character emerging from each vintage we produce.
+We hope you will enjoy the 2014, and that you will discover for yourself what makes the Black Cat so special.

 So welcome, or welcome back!
 We look forward to hearing from you.